XIMENA FERNANDEZ

 A: NO

-Q: Is there any algorithm to find a complex $L$ such that $K \simeq L$,
+Q: Is there any algorithm to find a complex L such that K≃L,

 A: YES.